 The Urban Forestry Committee had a table set up at the Main Street Festival, farmer's markets, and other public events with literature focusing on keeping birds safe from both window strikes and free-roaming cats.
 Literature is also available at the public library, the city’s municipal building and other venues in and around Whitewater.
 Pages devoted to Bird City Whitewater are online on the city’s UFC webpage outlining good practices for limiting the hazards to birds.
 The City of Whitewater also has an ordinance against free-roaming pets.

-Along with continuing to making brochures about hazards to birds available to the public at the library and other city locations, the UFC purchased copies of catalogues advertising outdoor enclosures of varying designs for cats and placed them at the library and included them on display tables.
+Along with continuing to make brochures about hazards to birds available to the public at the library and other city locations, the UFC purchased copies of catalogues advertising outdoor enclosures of varying designs for cats and placed them at the library and included them on display tables.
 Future work to limit hazards to birds will include working with Studio 84 and MakerSpace to design and create patterns for constructing “Catios,” or outdoor cat enclosures to keep bird safe from domestic cat predation.
 In 2017, we continued to educate the community about the dangers that cats pose to birds, and worked to get the word out.

 B. Demonstrate that your community provides property owners with information on how to protect birds from window strikes (e.g., online links, brochures).